 - Service on a school committee.

 - Hospitality at a school event by hosting a visiting teacher candidate or speaker.

 - Service as "Class Parent."

-- Service as Parent Community Council officer or committee chairperson.
+- Service as Parent/Guardian Community Council officer or committee chairperson.

-- Service on SCCCS Board of Trustees.
+- Service on SCCCS II Board of Trustees.

 - Coordinating field trips.

 - Coordinating sets and costumes for annual class plays.

 - Assisting with fundraisers.

-Communication between school staff and parents shall take place through phone calls, e-mail, newsletters (hard copy and via the website), and face-to-face meetings as necessary.
+Communication between school staff and parents shall take place through phone calls, e-mail, newsletters, and face-to-face meetings as necessary.
 Parents and guardians are encouraged to express their concerns, to visit the school, and schedule time to meet with staff.